-Soccer in Lewiston–Auburn (L-A) is more than a sport.
-It’s part of the community’s identity.
-L-A has become one of Maine’s strongest soccer hubs, shaped by a mix of long-time local passion and rich cultural influence.
+Soccer in Lewiston–Auburn and Portland is more than a sport.
+It’s part of the communities’ identity.
+Both areas have become one of Maine’s strongest soccer hubs, shaped by a mix of long-time local passion and rich cultural influence.

 It’s lived.